How much does a Florida Class E third party driving exam administrator bond cost?

 Getting bonded is fast and easy when you work with the experts at SuretyBonds.com.
 Get bonded now!

 Class E third party driving exam administrator bonds in Florida are issued on 1-year terms.
 Unlike some bonds that may be canceled by the surety by giving a certain amount of advance notice, these bonds remain in effect for the entire duration of the term.
 Should the surety decide they wish to be rid of their obligation to back the bond, they may choose not to renew the bond at the time of cancellation.

 Should a claim be made against the bond at any point while it is effective, whether it be during the first term, or any term thereafter, the amount of liability shall never exceed $200,000 per bond.

 How do I become a third party driving exam administrator in Florida?

-As well as the application, which may be found in the Important Links section of this page, those who wish to become licensed as a third party driving exam administrator in Florida must also submit the following to the department:
+As well as the application, which may be found in the Additional Resources section of this page, those who wish to become licensed as a third party driving exam administrator in Florida must also submit the following to the department:

 - Corporate certification